 The septic system does the job of removing waste from the home sinks and drains.
 Once the waste water enters the drains, the toxic pathogens are treated in the septic tank and the cleaned and purified water is released into the soil as through a drain field.

 The best time to deal with common septic problems is before they happen.
-Call Liberty Plumbing and Septic today to get your septic system inspected.
+Call Liberty Septic today to get your septic system inspected.

 Regular septic tank cleaning is very important in order to prevent any type of common septic tank problems.
 When maintenance and cleaning are not done regularly, it can create havoc with the entire system and threaten your family’s health.